berwynhoyt/lua-yottadb/blog/lua-efficiency-blog.md

 ---

 I had recently released v1.0 of lua-yottadb,[^mlua] a syntax upgrade to a tool that gives Lua easy access to YottaDB.
-Then in Oct 2022, I got my first user: [Alain Descamps](https://github.com/AlainDsc), of the Antwerp University Library (sponsors of MLua), and a heavy user of YottaDB.
+Then in Oct 2022, I got my first user: [Alain Descamps](https://github.com/AlainDsc), of the Antwerp University Library (sponsors of lua-yottadb), and a heavy user of YottaDB.
 An actual user.
 Brilliant!

 But the euphoria didn't last long.
 Mere hours later, I got Alain's first benchmark: Lua was 1/4 of the speed of YottDB's native language ([M](https://en.wikipedia.org/wiki/MUMPS)) at simply traversing (counting) database records on our dev server.
 Even worse, when run on my local PC's database, Lua was [1/8th the speed of M](https://github.com/anet-be/mlua/tree/master/benchmarks#comparison-with-m).
 Grrr…  So I embarked on what I thought would be a 5-day pursuit of efficiency … but it took 25 days!
 Nevertheless, I did get the dev server's Lua time down from 4× to 1.3× the duration of M. A very nice result.